FAQs and Tips for Planning your Trip to India

 A: There’s a lot to think about when planning your first trip to India from where to go, what the weather will be like, applying for visas, vaccinations, booking flights and transport and hotels.
-To make it easier check out my Ultimate Step by Step Guide to Planning a Trip to India.
+To make it easier check out my free Ultimate Step by Step Guide to Planning a Trip to India.

 Q: How do I apply for an Indian Visa

 A: Nearly all visitors to India (apart from citizens of Nepal and Bhutan) require a visa to enter India so it’s essential that you apply for this before you travel.
 The process of applying for an Indian visa can be a little complicated and confusing, so to make it easier you can follow my Complete Step by Step Guide to Applying for your Indian Visa.

 Q: Can I visit India as a solo female traveller?